AljoschaMeyer/guvm/README.md

 ## (Deterministic) Asynchronous Generic Unityped Virtual Machine

 The (deterministic) asynchronous generic unityped virtual machine ((d)aguvm) is an extension of the (d)guvm that introduces asynchronous functions.
-Asynchronous functions are functions that might need to wait for some time onto some outside condition allows them to resume.
+Asynchronous functions are functions that might need to wait for some time until some outside condition allows them to resume.
 Multiple asynchronous functions can execute concurrently so that the waiting happens in parallel.

 At any point, a program can call an asynchronous function with a regular `Call` instruction.
 This executes the function, idly waiting if necessary, and then resumes the program, storing the computed value at some destination address.
 For the rest of the program, this is indistinguishable from calling a synchronous function.